siilike/certbot-dns-standalone/README.rst

 ::

-    acme     IN  NS  ns.acme.example.com.
+    acme     IN  NS  ns-acme.example.com.
-    ns.acme  IN  A   1.2.3.4
+    ns-acme  IN  A   1.2.3.4

 where 1.2.3.4 is the IP of the server where certbot will be run.
 Port 53 needs to be available for use, so a DNS server cannot be run there.